Bill

 AI Summary

-This bill adds two new sections to the California Fish and Game Code to strengthen protections for endangered species.
-The first section (Section 2017) makes it illegal for anyone in California to import, export, transport, sell, or purchase any fish, wildlife, or plant that was taken, possessed, or sold in violation of state or federal laws related to wildlife protection, effective January 19, 2025.
-The bill establishes criminal penalties for violations, with first-time offenses punishable by fines between $5,000 and $40,000 and/or up to one year in county jail, and subsequent offenses carrying higher fines and potential imprisonment.
-The second section (Section 2076.7) requires the Department of Fish and Wildlife to monitor and respond to any federal actions that could reduce protections for endangered species.
-If the department determines that a federal action would substantially impact a species, it can add that species to a provisional candidate list for protection under California law.
-The bill includes provisions to protect entities already operating under federal authorizations and includes safeguards to prevent criminal or civil penalties for those in compliance with existing federal biological opinions.
-Both sections will become inoperative on December 31, 2031, and be fully repealed on January 1, 2032, providing a temporary mechanism to preserve endangered species protections.
+This bill establishes new provisions in California law related to wildlife and endangered species protections, specifically making it unlawful to import, export, transport, sell, or purchase any fish, wildlife, or plant that was taken or sold in violation of state or federal laws as of January 19, 2025.
+The bill introduces criminal penalties for violations, with first-time offenses punishable by fines between $5,000 and $40,000 and/or up to one year in county jail, and subsequent offenses carrying higher fines between $10,000 and $50,000.
+Additionally, the bill requires the Department of Fish and Wildlife to monitor and respond to potential decreases in federal protections for endangered species, with the power to add species to a provisional candidate list if federal protections are substantially reduced.
+The department must publish findings in the California Regulatory Notice Register and report such determinations at public commission meetings.
+Importantly, entities operating under existing federal authorizations will not face criminal or civil penalties as long as they comply with their federal biological opinions.
+These provisions will become inoperative on December 31, 2031, and be fully repealed on January 1, 2032, providing a time-limited framework for these enhanced wildlife protection measures.

 Committee Categories